Updated: December 2017

 Q: What is the best small pellet stove?

-Pellet stoves can be a great source of warmth for your home, and depending on what you currently use as fuel (eg. heating oil) it can be a cost effective alternative.
+The best pellet stoves can be a great source of warmth for your home, and depending on what you currently use as fuel (eg. heating oil) they can be cost effective heating alternatives.
 We hope you enjoyed this article, and as always be sure to contact us if you have any ideas for future content we should include.